 Issue Solution No image displayed (blank screen) Is the display receiving power?
 Check that the computer's power cable is connected properly and securely into a grounded electrical outlet. • Check that the AC input jack is firmly plugged into the display. • Check that the display's power cable is connected properly and securely to an electrical outlet. • Try using a different power cable.
 Try using a different electrical outlet.
-No image displayed (blank screen) Is the display receiving a valid video signal from the PC? • Check that the computer is powered on.
+No image displayed (blank Is the display receiving a valid video signal from the PC? screen) • Check that the computer is powered on.
 Check that the video cable is connected properly and securely to the display and the computer. • Check that the LED on the rear of the unit is green. • Check that no pins are bent in the video cable connector. • Check that the video card is firmly seated in the card slot in your computer.

 Issue Solution • Check that the video input from the video card falls within the refresh rate of the display.
-Refer to Table 1 for details. • Check that your computer is using a supported display mode.
-Refer to Table 1 for details.
+Refer to Supported Video Display Modes and Refresh Rates in Chapter 1. • Check that your computer is using a supported display mode.
+Refer to Supported Video Display Modes and Refresh Rates in Chapter 1.
 No image displayed (blank screen) Is the display in Power Management mode? • If the LED on the rear of the display is flashing amber, touch the screen, press any key on the keyboard, or move the mouse to restore operation.
-No image displayed (blank screen) Are the brightness and contrast settings too low?
-Use the display controls to adjust these values.
+No image displayed (blank Are the brightness and contrast settings too low? screen) Use the display controls to adjust these values.
 Abnormal image • Check that the video input from the video card falls within the refresh rate of the display.
-Refer to Table 1 for details. • Check that the video cable is connected properly and securely to the display and the computer.
-Colors of image are abnormal • Check that the video cable is connected properly and securely to the display and the computer. • Check that no pins are bent in the video cable connector.
+Refer to Supported Video Display Modes and Refresh Rates in Chapter 1.
+Check that the video cable is connected properly and securely to the display and the computer.
+Colors of image are abnormal Check that the video cable is connected properly and securely to the display and the computer.
+Check that no pins are bent in the video cable connector.
 Disturbances on the screen • The video display adjustments are incorrect.
 Refer to Chapter 2 for adjusting procedures.